Testing Information and Locations

 There are two different kinds of COVID-19 tests widely available right now: Rapid antigen tests (RAT) and polymerase chain reaction (PCR) testing.

 - PCR testing is usually conducted by a medical provider or testing site.
 A sample is collected and then sent to a lab, where it is tested for the presence of COVID-19.
-Though many medical providers offer PCR testing, due to the high demand for tests many local providers are requiring a patient to have symptoms or a known exposure to be tested.

 For more information visit the Centers for Disease Control and Prevention (CDC): Test for Current Infection.